LeeMoriya/Expedition/README.md

 # Expedition

-Expedition is a new gamemode for Rain World featuring randomised starting locations, challenges and permadeath.
+Expedition is a new gamemode for Rain World featuring random starting locations, challenges, new abilities and permadeath.
 Embark on a new expedition as Monk, Survivor or Hunter with the goal of completing a list of random challenges.
 Earn points by taking on more and more difficult challenges to unlock new perks and abilities.

 ## Installation